atkinjac000/ythamos/docs/books/lawmen/lawmen.md

 Tam was really getting into it, giving his speach, and down there in the back mayor Yari gave Daron a nudge.
-Daron interrupted mid-sentence, shouting out with his somewhat higher-pitched voice than his large stature would suggest
+Daron interrupted mid-sentence, shouting out with his somewhat higher-pitched voice than his large stature would suggest.

-"